History of San Francisco: Rise of the "Gay Mecca"

 San Francisco's frontier spirit and wild and ribald character started its reputation as a gay mecca in the first half of the 20th century.
 World War II saw a jump in the gay population when the US military actively sought out and dishonorably discharged homosexuals.
 From 1941 to 1945, more than 9,000 gay servicemen and women were discharged, and many were processed out in San Francisco.

 The late 1960s also brought in a new wave of lesbians and gays who were more radical and less mainstream and who had flocked to San Francisco not only for its gay-friendly reputation, but for its reputation as a radical, left-wing center.
 These new residents were the prime movers of Gay Liberation and often lived communally, buying decrepit Victorians in the Haight and fixing them up.
 When drugs and violence began to become a serious problem in the Haight, many lesbians and gays simply moved "over the hill" to the Castro replacing Irish-Americans who had moved to the more affluent and culturally homogeneous suburbs.

 The Castro became known as a Gay Mecca, and its gay population swelled as significant numbers of gay people moved to San Francisco in the 1970s and 1980s.
 The growth of the gay population caused tensions with some of the established ethnic groups in the southern part of the city.
+In 1977, businessman Harvey Milk announced he would run for the San Francisco Board of Supervisors at a memorial for Robert Hillsborough, a gay man murdered in a homophobic attack.
+Milk won the election and became San Francisco's first openly gay elected official.

-On November 27, 1978 Dan White, a former member of the Board of Supervisors and former police officer, assassinated the city's mayor George Moscone and San Francisco's first openly gay elected official, Supervisor Harvey Milk.
+On November 27, 1978 Dan White, a former member of the Board of Supervisors and former police officer, assassinated the city's mayor George Moscone and Supervisor Milk.
 The murders and the subsequent trial were marked both by candlelight vigils and homosexual riots.
 In the 1980s, HIV (formerly called LAV, HTLV-III, also known as AIDS virus) created havoc in the gay community.
 The gay, lesbian, bisexual, and transgender population of the city is still the highest of any major metropolitan area in the United States.